bartoszkrawczyk2/react-redux-canvas/article.md

 // ...
 ```

-Now add `renderCanvas()` method and pass props.
+Now add `renderCanvas()` method and pass props to it.
 This method will handle rendering circles on canvas.
 Remember to invoke it when component did mount and when receives new props.

 ```javascript
 // ...